 In fleshy fruits such as apples and berries, although VOCs aren’t actively emitted, their main role is to attract fruit-eating herbivores, which help to disperse the seeds.
 Typically, fruit VOCs are characterised by a large proportion of esters of non-terpenic origin, but other groups of volatiles are also present.
 Specific blends of fruit VOCs contribute to their characteristic smell and taste, which is further enhanced by sugars.
 In fleshy fruits as well as in dry fruits such as cardamom or black pepper, VOCs are produced and stored in single secretory cells.

-In seeds from the Apiaceae plant family (e.g. coriander, caraway, carrot), VOCs – predominantly terpenic compounds and phenylpropanoids – are stored in secretory ducts, tubular cavities under the seed surface.
-The role of these VOCs is again defence against microbes and herbivores and also to prevent the growth of other plants (known as allelopathy).
+In “seeds” from the Apiaceae plant family such as coriander, cumin, fennel, caraway, carrot and angelica (botanically speaking, these are dry fruits as well), terpenic compounds and phenylpropanoids are stored in secretory ducts, tubular cavities under the surface of the fruit.
+The role of these volatiles is again defence against microbes and herbivores and also prevention of the growth of other plants (known as allelopathy).

 Before proceeding, one more important thing to remember: plant volatiles do not flow or circulate in plants, they’re not any circular system analogue, and they certainly aren’t any unique essence or even a plant’s soul.

 They are there because they have specific biological functions for the plants that produce them.
 The fact that they are natural doesn’t mean they are harmless.
 Plants don’t care if the substances they produce are toxic or beneficial for us humans, who use them for our own specific needs.
 It is our responsibility to use them safely.